 Note: The remainder of the sketches in this installation manual show the hoist secured to the floor slab by means of expansion anchor bolts.

 15. ATTACH THE BOOMS

+- A. Lower Masts to floor.

-- Install the Booms, and pin in place. - If you will use the Fishpole to install the chute, it is preferable to pin the booms to the highest mast holes available.
+- Install and pin the Booms.

+If you will use the Fishpole to raise the chute, pin the booms to the highest mast